 After over 35 hours of research, interviews and product testing, the H20Floss Oral Irrigator emerged as our top pick among the 30 other water flossers we reviewed.
 We were impressed with the product’s quietness when operating, an important consideration among many buyers.
 You’ll also get to enjoy and share it with the rest of your family since this water flosser comes with 12 tips that can also be stored in a tip holder that can hold up to 7 tips.
 By and large, this product strikes a great balance of affordability and functionality.

-A water flosser, also called as an oral irrigator or a water pick, is a device that shoots pressurized water on the sides and the in-betweens of your teeth and your gumline.
+A Water Flosser, also known as an Oral Irrigator or a Water Pick, is a device that shoots pressurized water on the sides and the in-betweens of your teeth and your gumline.

 While not exactly recommended as a direct substitute to a toothbrush, water flossers are still considered as an indispensable tool in maintaining the best care for your teeth and gums.

-This device is designed to remove plaques and other materials in areas that are normally not accessible by your toothbrush.
-Also, if you are wearing braces of if you are suffering from ailments such as a gum disease, a water flosser can be extremely useful for you.
+This device is designed to remove plaque and other materials in areas that are normally not accessible by your toothbrush.
+Also, if you are wearing braces or if you are suffering from ailments such as a gum disease, a water flosser can be extremely useful for you.

-In this article, we have created a comprehensive buyer’s guide that will inform you on the things you need to consider before buying a water flosser.
+In this article, we have created a comprehensive buyer’s guide that will inform you about the things you need to consider before buying a Water Flosser.

-We also reviewed some of best water flossers in the market today and after careful considerations we formed our recommendations.
+We also reviewed some of best Water Flossers in the market today.

 |Type||Tips Included||Water Flossing Time (per tank)|